-I have worked primarily in Housing and Public Law since qualification.
-I specialise in Human Rights cases especially challenges to government, often taking on large group actions.
-I am one of the lead Housing solicitors on the Grenfell Public Inquiry.
-I also deal with homelessness appeals; judicial review cases; claims for disrepair; possession claims; unlawful evictions; and general landlord and tenant disputes.
-I often act for both Leaseholders and Freeholders in cases involving general property disputes.
-I am regularly invited as a commentator by newspapers, television and radio outlets to discuss recent events.
+Daniel has worked primarily in Housing and Public Law since qualification.
+He specialises in Human Rights cases especially challenges to government, often taking on large group actions.
+He is one of the lead Housing solicitors on the Grenfell Public Inquiry.
+He also deals with homelessness appeals; judicial review cases; claims for disrepair; possession claims; unlawful evictions; and general landlord and tenant disputes.
+He often acts for both Leaseholders and Freeholders in cases involving general property disputes.
+He is regularly invited as a commentator by newspapers, television and radio outlets to discuss recent events.

-I am ranked in Chambers UK 2018 where I am described by clients as “good at getting things done for the client and very good at steering his way through problems.”
-In Chambers 2019 I was described as “absolutely brilliant” in representation of tenants in homelessness, possession and disrepair cases.
-I am also recognised in the Legal 500 as being ” a “key and steadying lynch pin’; ‘outstanding practitioner.”
+Daniel is ranked in Chambers UK 2018 where he was described by clients as “good at getting things done for the client and very good at steering his way through problems.”
+In Chambers 2019 he was described as “absolutely brilliant” in representation of tenants in homelessness, possession and disrepair cases.
+Daniel is also recognised in the Legal 500 as being ” a “key and steadying lynch pin’; ‘outstanding practitioner.”

 LPC – Bristol University – 1997

 M.Phil.
 International Politics – Trinity College Dublin – 1996